GENERAL TERMS AND CONDITIONS

 14.2 Change of Client’s address: If the Client’s contact details change, it must notify the Service Provider.

-14.3 Time of delivery: A notice or document is taken to be delivered or served in accordance as follows:
+14.3 Time of delivery: A notice or document is taken to be delivered or served in accordance with the following:

 (a) in the case of delivery in person or by courier, when delivered;

-(b) in case of delivery by registered post, two (2) Business Days after the date of posting;
+(b) in case of delivery by registered post within New Zealand, two (2) Business Days after the date of posting;

 14.4 After hours communication: Any notice or document delivered or deemed to be delivered after 5pm in the place of receipt or on a day other than a Business Day is taken as having been delivered at 9am on the next Business Day.

-15.1 This Agreement is governed by and is to be construed in accordance with the laws of New Zealand and to submit to the exclusive jurisdiction of the courts or tribunals of New Zealand for any disputes arising out of or in connection with this Agreement.
+15.1 This Agreement is governed by and is to be construed in accordance with the laws of New Zealand and the parties submit to the non-exclusive jurisdiction of the courts of New Zealand for the purpose of hearing and determining all disputes under or in connection with the Agreement.

-15.2 Where the Client has its registered offices or principal place of business outside of New Zealand, the Service Provider may in its sole discretion elect to issue or file a claim or proceeding in the courts or tribunals of the overseas jurisdiction, in which case this Agreement shall be governed by the laws of the overseas jurisdiction in which the claim or proceeding is issued or filed and the parties agree to submit to that jurisdiction for determination of disputes arising out of or in connection with this Agreement.
+15.2 Where the Client has its registered offices or principal place of business outside of New Zealand, the Client may in its sole discretion elect to issue or file a claim or proceeding in the courts or tribunals of the overseas jurisdiction, in which case the Agreement shall be governed by the laws of the overseas jurisdiction in which the claim or proceeding is issued or filed and the parties agree to submit to that jurisdiction for determination of disputes arising out of or in connection with the Agreement.

-16.1 With the exception of the dispute referred to in clause 16.1(e), if any dispute arises between the parties concerning this Agreement, the parties agree that:
+16.1 With the exception of the dispute referred to in clause 16.1(e), if any dispute arises between the parties concerning the Agreement, the parties agree that: